claudiopanariello/claudiopanariello.github.io/about.markdown

 He holds a PhD in Sound and Music Computing from KTH Royal Institute of Technology in Stockholm.
 His Doctoral Thesis is titled "Converging Creativity: Intertwining Music and Code" and can be found [<highlink>here</highlink>][phd-thesis].

-He is currently teaching Electroacoustic Music at the bachelor and master level in Italy at the Conservatory of Cagliari.
+He is currently teaching Electroacoustic Music at the bachelor and master level at the School of Electronic Music ([<highlink>SMET</highlink>][SMET-cp]) at the Conservatory "G. Verdi" of Turin (Italy).

 <!--Born in Naples in 1989, he studied Composition, Electronic Music and Piano.
 He also graduated in Physics at the University of Pisa.